janakhamis/python-challenge/README.md

        2. Select the folder to open in VS code.
   4. Run the python scripts:
        1. Open the terminal in VS code by selecting from the top menu terminal > new terminal.
-       2. Navigate to the correct folder for the scriot you want to run:
+       2. Navigate to the correct folder for the script you want to run:
             1. For PyBank, run:
                  1. cd PyBank
                  2. python main.py